YehudisWolf/Omni-Store-Documentation/docs/src/migrating_DB.md

 a) Copy and paste this api call below into postman (Import > Raw text > Continue > Import)

     curl --location --request GET 'https://dev.api.omni.cloudsnob.com/V1.10/fetchData/companyToken/123!' \
-    --header 'token: usr_gb67jkKjgT'
+    --header 'token: usr_123456'

-b) Edit the url ‘companyToken’ to the company token of the company you want the data of. eg Sanders Furnishers = ‘comp_DUKNlH2doBNtlKrq’ :
+b) Edit the url ‘companyToken’ to the company token of the company you want the data of. eg Tyrell Corp = ‘comp_123456’ :

     curl --location --request GET 'https://dev.api.omni.cloudsnob.com/V1.10/fetchData/comp_DUKNlH2doBNtlKrq/123!' \
-    --header 'token: usr_gb67jkKjgT'
+    --header 'token: usr_123456'

 c) The Api call you will call in the next few steps will be automatically pull data from the production DB: ‘cloudsno_omniPRODUCTION’. ( Note: production used to be cloudsno_omniPROD, but was changed.
 FYI in case of inconsistencies in name etc.)